kly001/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-    A many-to-many relationship occurs when multiple records in a table are associated with ultiple records in another table.
+    A many-to-many relationship occurs when multiple records in one table are associated with multiple records in another table.

 //---------------------------------------------------------------------------------